polinamgordienko-glitch/Beyond-Arrow-From-Impossibility-to-Possibilities-in-Multi-Criteria-Benchmarking/README.md

 ## Coherence and Stability Experiments

-The script "Helm_MMLU_motiv_tests.R" runs the experiments from Section 3 of our paper, based on HELM MMLU.
-It contains code for the search for Condorcet cycles (intransitive rankings) and includes our investigation for situations benchmarsk become unstable to irrelevant changes in the model set.
+The script "Helm_MMLU_motiv_tests.R" runs the experiments from Section 3 of our paper, based on HELM MMLU (v1.0.0).
+It contains code for the search for Condorcet cycles and includes our investigation for situations benchmarks become unstable to irrelevant changes in the model set.

 ## References: